OpenDSA/OpenDSA/RST/source/Glossary.rst

 .. glossary::

+   ADT
+      Abbreviation for :term:`abstract data type`.

+   abstract data type
+      Abreviated ADT.
+The realization of a data type as a software component.

+   aggregate type
+      A type whose members have subparts.
+For example, a typical database record.
+Another term for this is :term:`composite type`.

    antisymmetric
       In set notation, relation :math:`R` is antisymmetric if whenever :math:`aRb` and :math:`bRa`, then :math:`a = b`, for all